-3.2.3 The differential effects of CAE and IT on VO2peak and VO2VT1
+3.2.3.
+The differential effects of CAE and IT on VO2peak and VO2VT1.
 Among the CAE exercise interventions, the change in VO2peak ranged from 0.2 to 5.3 mL/kg/min with a weighted mean change of 2.8 (CI: 2.2, 3.5) mL/kg/min (p<0.001) (Figure 2).
-The change in VO2VT1 ranged from -1.1 to 6.2 mL/kg/min with a weighted mean change of 2.2 (CI: 1.7, 2.8) mL/kg/min (p<0.001) (Figure 3).
-The difference between the changes in VO2peak and VO2VT1 ranged from -2.6 to 2.6 mL/kg/min.
+The change in VO2VT1 ranged from -1.1 to 6.2 mL/kg/min

 Among the IT exercise interventions, the change in VO2peak ranged from 1.9 to 2.9 mL/kg/min with a weighted mean change of 2.2 (CI: 1.5, 2.9) mL/kg/min (p<0.001) (Figure 2).
 The change in VO2VT1 ranged from 1.1 to 2.9 mL/kg/min with a weighted mean change of 1.7 (CI: 1.2, 2.3) mL/kg/min (p<0.001) (Figure 3).
-The difference between the changes in VO2peak and VO2VT1 was ranged from -0.4 to 1.7 mL/kg/min.
+The difference between the changes in VO2peak and VO2VT1 ranged from 0.4 to 1.7 mL/kg/min.

-Results of meta-regression indicated that exercise-induced changes of VO2peak $(p=0.438, I^2=74.8\%)$ and VO2VT1 $(p=0.474, I^2=74.4\%)$ did not differ between CAE and IT.
+Results of meta-regression indicated that exerciseinduced changes of VO2peak (p = 0.438, $I^2 = 74.8\%$) and VO2VT1 (p = 0.474, $I^2 = 74.4\%$) did not differ between CAE and IT.

-Among the two studies comparing the responses of VO2peak and VO2VT1 between IT and CAE, nonsignificant differences were reported.^{25,42} These two studies reported significant increases in both VO2peak and VO2VT1 after IT.^{25,42} However, both studies found non-significant changes in VO2peak with CAE.^{25,42} With regard to VO2VT1, only the one study using CAE of 16 week duration demonstrated an increase in VO2VT1, whereas the other study using CAE of 8 week duration did not show any significant change of VO2VT1.^{25,42} of the non-randomized clinical trials had low overall risk of bias, apart from 3 studies that were characterized by moderate risk of bias due to deviations from the intended interventions (Supplementary Table 2).
+In the 2 studies comparing the responses of VO2peak and VO2VT1 between IT and CAE, nonsignificant differences were reported.^{25,42} bias, apart from 3 studies that were characterized by moderate risk of bias due to deviations from the intended interventions (Supplementary Table 2).

 3.3.
-Risk of bias assessment

-Based on the risk of bias assessment, the majority of the randomized clinical trials had low overall risk of bias, whereas the remainder had some concerns due to bias caused by deviations from the intended interventions (Supplementary Table 1).
-Additionally, the majority
+RISK OF BIAS ASSESSMENT.
+According to the risk of bias assessment, most of the randomized clinical trials had low overall risk of bias, whereas the remainder had some concerns due to bias caused by deviations from the intended interventions (Supplementary Table 1).
+Additionally, most of the nonrandomized clinical trials had low overall risk of

-4. Discussion
+4. DISCUSSION

-The key findings of the present study are: 1) the improvement of endurance capacity of HF patients with reduced EF undergoing exercise-based cardiac rehabilitation may be detected more accurately through the assessment of VO2VT1, rather than VO2peak, since the exercise training-induced change in VO2peak was greatly influenced by the level of maximum effort at post-training exercise testing and slightly waned in the long term of cardiac rehabilitation, as opposed to a more sustained or even gradually augmented improvement of VO2VT1 during the whole process of cardiac rehabilitation.
-2) the changes in VO2peak and VO2VT1 did not differ between CAE and IT.
+The key findings of the present study are the following: 1) the improvement of endurance capacity of HF patients with reduced EF undergoing exercisebased cardiac rehabilitation may be detected more accurately through the assessment of VO2VT1, rather than VO2peak; this is because the exercise traininginduced change in VO2peak was greatly influenced by the level of maximum effort at posttraining exercise testing and slightly waned in the long term of cardiac rehabilitation, whereas the improvement of VO2VT1 was more sustained or even gradually augmented during the entire process of cardiac rehabilitation; 2) the changes in VO2peak and VO2VT1 did not differ between CAE and IT groups.

 4.1.
-Temporal changes in VO2peak and VO2VT1
+TEMPORAL CHANGES IN VO2peak AND VO2VT1.